taylorflatt/windows-shutdown-timer/README.md

 * [.NET Framework 4.5.2](https://www.microsoft.com/en-us/download/details.aspx?id=42642) or better

 Currently only tested working on Windows 10.
 It should work just fine for Windows 8 and Windows 7 but I have yet to test it on those.

+## Notes

+Any user settings are stored in `%USERPROFILE%/AppData/Local/WindowsShutdownTimer`.